NVIDIA/TensorRT-LLM/docs/source/gpt_runtime.md

  * `temperature`, a vector of floating-point numbers to control the modulation of logits when sampling new tokens.
 It can have any value `> 0.0f`.
 The default value is `1.0f`(no modulation).
  * `minLength`, a vector of integers to set a lower-bound on the number of tokens generated.
-It can have any value.
-Values `< 1` have no effect, the first generated token can be EOS.
+It can have any value `>= 0`.
+Value `0` has no effect, the first generated token can be EOS.
 The default value is `1` (at least one non-EOS token is generated).
- * `repetitionPenalty`, a vector of float-point numbers to penalize tokens based on how often they appear in the sequence.
+ * `repetitionPenalty`, a vector of float-point numbers to penalize tokens (irrespective of the number of appearances).
+It is multiplicative penalty.
 It can have any value `> 0.0f`.
 Repetition penalty `< 1.0f` encourages repetition, `> 1.0f` discourages it.
 The default value is `1.0f` (no effect).
  * `presencePenalty`, a vector of float-point numbers to penalize tokens already present in the sequence (irrespective of the number of appearances).
+It is additive penalty.
    It can have any value, values `< 0.0f` encourage repetition, `> 0.f` discourage it.
 The default value is `0.0f` (no effect).
  * `frequencyPenalty`, a vector of float-point numbers to penalize tokens already present in the sequence (dependent on the number of appearances).
+It is additive penalty.
 It can have any value, values `< 0.0f` encourage repetition, `> 0.0f` discourage it.
    The default value is `0.0f`(no effect).

 The parameters `repetitionPenalty`, `presencePenalty`, and `frequencyPenalty` are not mutually